![]() Back to Cardiovascular Drugs |

 Enalapril/enalaprilat reduces vasoconstriction causing a decrease in peripheral resistance, a decrease in pulmonary vascular resistance and right atrial pressure in the heart.
 It increases cardiac output, and stroke volume.
 It has the ability to decrease heart rate.
 It also has the ability to increase renal blood flow, which may help to preserve renal function by decreasing proteinuria in animals with glomerular disease (Plumb, 2008).

-Enalapril is absorbed orally and enalaprilat by injection or IV.
-They are both poorly distributed into the central nervous system, but do cross the placental barrier.
+Enalapril is absorbed well orally.
+However, enalaprilat has poor oral absorption and is best given by IV.
+They are both poorly distributed into the central nervous system but do cross the placental barrier.
 Both forms are excreted in urine and feces.

 CNS: sleep disturbances